whywont/autonomous-window-controller/README.md

 #### Arduino

-- Upload `WindowCloser.ino` from the `/arduino` directory using the Arduino IDE.
+- Upload `Controller.ino` from the `/arduino` directory using the Arduino IDE.
 - Ensure required libraries are installed (`DHT`, `EEPROM`, etc.).

 #### Android